 About the National Schools' Observatory

-Launched in 2004, the NSO has always been committed to providing outstanding public engagement as well as significant impact on teaching and learning within schools.
-Alongside the access to the telescope the NSO provides a purpose built, bespoke website filled with all you could need to get to grips with space.
-We provide teachers with a range of activities, workshops, lesson plans and resources.
-We provide students with revision materials, interactive quizzes and an online text book feature providing information about most things space.
-We provide information on star gazing, news of astronomical events and forums allowing teachers to share best practice and students to share ideas, discuss problems or even ask a professional astronomer a question!
+Our purpose-built website is filled with all you could need to get to grips with space.
+Teachers can choose from a range of activities, packaged with lesson plans and resources.
+Or use our careers section to meet Gatsby Benchmarks.
+School students can access revision materials, interactive quizzes and an online text book about space.
+We provide information on star gazing, and news of astronomical events.
+We also have forums for users to discuss problems or ask an astronomer a question.

-Why not explore the site some more, and to start making use of this fantastic free resource, create your own account.
+To start making use of our fantastic, free resource, create your own account.